When the Registrar removes your company

 • Australia and who is a director of a company incorporated in Australia.

-If your company is in liquidation
+If your company has been in liquidation

-We must remove the company if:
+We must remove the company if—

 • your liquidator has sent the final report for the liquidation, or